papajessie/swcdocs/translate.md

     hn_cc_rc21announce_body 'New Rogue One inspired units are now available in this limited-time event!
 Collect Data Fragments from special Weapons Research Crates to unlock these powerful units!' hn_cc_rc21announce_title 'Rogue One Special Event'
     hn_cc_read_more 'Read More'
+    hn_cc_rogue1v3_conf_body_e "During this week's Rogue One Event, earn double the number of Crates from Conflicts!
+Unlock/upgrade the Security Droid, TIE Striker and TX-225 Tank before the event ends!" hn_cc_rogue1v3_conf_body_r "During this week's Rogue One Event, earn double the number of Crates from Conflicts!
+Unlock/upgrade the Drabatan Saboteur, Fang Figher and Stolen TX-225 Tank before the event ends!" hn_cc_rogue1v3_conf_title '2x Conflict Rewards!
+Ends 6/7'
+    hn_cc_rogue1v3_ending_body_e 'Last chance to unlock and upgrade the Security Droid, TIE Striker and TX-244 Tank!
+Collect Weapons Crates from Heroic Defense, Objectives and the Shop until the event ends!' hn_cc_rogue1v3_ending_body_r 'Last chance to unlock and upgrade the Drabatan Saboteur, Fang Fighter and Stolen TX-244 Tank!
+Collect Weapons Crates from Heroic Defense, Objectives and the Shop until the event ends!' hn_cc_rogue1v3_ending_title 'Rogue One Event Ending 6/14'
+    hn_cc_rogue1v3_obj_body_e 'This week only, get new objectives twice per day!
+Earn double the Weapons Research Crates for more chances to get Data Fragments for Security Droids, TIE Strikers and TX-225 Tanks!\n\nPremium Weapon Research Crates also available in the Store.' hn_cc_rogue1v3_obj_body_r 'This week only, get new objectives twice per day!
+Earn double the Weapons Research Crates for more chances to get Data Fragments for Drabatan Saboteurs, Fang Fighters and Stolen TX-225 Tanks!\n\nPremium Weapon Research Crates also available in the Store.' hn_cc_rogue1v3_obj_title '2x Objectives!
+Ends 5/31'
+    hn_cc_rogue1v3_preview_body_e 'Rogue One inspired units will be returning for a limited-time event!
+Collect Data Fragments from special Weapons Research Crates to unlock the Security Droid, TIE Striker and TX-225 Tank!' hn_cc_rogue1v3_preview_body_r 'Rogue One inspired units will be returning for a limited-time event!
+Collect Data Fragments from special Weapons Research Crates to unlock the Drabatan Saboteur, Fang Fighter and Stolen TX-225 Tank!' hn_cc_rogue1v3_preview_title 'Rogue One Event Returns'
+    hn_cc_rogue1v3_raids_body_e 'Maximize your unlocks/upgrades for the Rogue One Event with 3x the raids per day until 6/14!' hn_cc_rogue1v3_raids_body_r 'Maximize your unlocks/upgrades for the Rogue One Event with 3x the raids per day until 6/14!' hn_cc_rogue1v3_raids_title '3x Raid Rush!
+Ends 6/14'
+    hn_cc_rogue1v3_release_body_e 'Rogue One inspired units are now available during a limited-time event!
+Collect Data Fragments from special Weapons Research Crates to unlock the Security Droid, TIE Striker and TX-225 Tank!' hn_cc_rogue1v3_release_body_r 'Rogue One inspired units are available during a limited-time event!
+Collect Data Fragments from special Weapons Research Crates to unlock the Drabatan Saboteur, Fang Fighter and Stolen TX-225 Tank!' hn_cc_rogue1v3_release_title 'Rogue One Event'
     hn_character_name_title '{0}:'
     hn_collect_now_cta 'Collect Now'
     hn_commandcenter_tab 'Commander News'